AStrasler/Study-Forge/README.md

 - Make sure `UPLOAD_FOLDER` in `.env` points to the right path
 - Check that there are actually files in the `uploads` folder

-### The AI output is gibberish
+### "The AI output is gibberish"
-- Try using a different model:
+- Try using a different model or provider
-  1. Download a different one: `ollama pull phi3`
-  2. Update the model names in `main.py`
 - Your notes might be too short — try a longer document

-### Processing is slow
+### "Processing is slow"
 - The first run is always slow (models load into memory)
-- Try using smaller models: `llama3.2:1b` instead of `llama3.2:3b`
+- Try using a smaller/faster provider (like Groq for cloud, or a smaller local model)
 - Close other programs to free up memory

 ---